 As a Registered Yoga Teacher (RYT) 200 hours with the Yoga Alliance (CA), she enters the Yoga industry with self-confidence and movement motivation.
 She also has a Meditation certificate and specialized training as a Restorative Yoga Teacher, Yin Yoga Teacher, Chair Yoga Teacher, and Ayurveda Specialist while also having a foundation in Hatha Yoga, Vinyasa Yoga, Iyengar Yoga, and Kids Yoga.
 As a dance and creative movement teacher, she is certified as a Sugar Foot Therapy instructor, Progressing Ballet Technique (PBT) instructor, and has her Cecchetti Ballet Council of America Level 1 certification.

-Currently, Morgan is one of the teaching artists and camera choreographers for the Invertigo Dance Theatres Dancing Through Parkinson’s program.
-She collaborated with DTP’s artistic director Rachel Whiting and Dancing Through Parkinson’s Company and co-created Beyond The Reach a screendance film and live dance show.
-Beyond The Reach was featured in the Mark Morris Dance for PD 20 year celebration of the hybrid dance festival.
+Currently, Morgan is one of the teaching artists and camera choreographers for the Invertigo’s Dancing Through Parkinson’s program.
+She collaborated with DTP’s Rachel Whiting and Dancing Through Parkinson’s Company to co-created Beyond The Reach, a screendance film and live dance show that was featured in the Mark Morris Dance for PD 20 year celebration of the hybrid dance festival.